IvanMacukat/CI224_Semester2/README.md

 # CI224_Semester2 #

-By 16/02/14

-1. List of team members

-2. Project pitch roughly 400 words

-3. Project plan roughly 400 words

-4. Proposed technology

-5. Marking scheme

-# Project Pitch #

-To create a simple world in OpenGL and generate
+To create a simple world in OpenGL and generate objects that could obstruct the players vision and movement.
+The world could be interactive and be controlled with mouse and keyboard.

-# Project Plan #

 # Proposed Technology #

+- Collision dection
+- Simple ballistics
+- Level genertion and storage

 # Marking Scheme #

-- 25% For well commented code and indentation.
+- 25% - For well commented code and indentation.
-- 25% WOrking game
+- 25% - Implementation of game idea - you may wish
+to provide original sketches of your idea as evidence for this.
+- 50% - Working game level and ability to move around the world freely